Aidan-The-Dev/EnScript/readme.md

 To make sure there are no errors in your EnScript project, follow these 2 rules.

 1. Always have `;` at the end of a line.
 This makes interpreting lines easier (somehow :sweat_smile:).
 2. (because of a bug) No empty lines.
+If you wish to put a space between certain parts of code you will need to add a `;` on each empty line

 ## Syntax / Examples